kyuwon-lee/kyuwon-lee.github.io/_pages/about.md

 layout: about
 title: aboout
 permalink: /
-subtitle: PhD Candidate, <a href='https://as.nyu.edu/politics/allpeople.html'>Wilf Family Department of Politics, New York University</a>
+subtitle: Postdoctoral Research Associate, <a href='https://csdp.princeton.edu'>Center for the Study of Democratic Politics (CSDP), Princeton University</a>

 profile:
   align: right